 Jenny R. Fee

-Supervising Attorney, Children's Rights Clinic and Adjunct Associate Professor of Law
+Supervising Attorney, Interim Director of Children's Rights Clinic and Adjunct Associate Professor of Law

 B.A., Political Science, 2002, University of California, Los Angeles; J.D., 2008, Southwestern Law School; Member, California State Bar

 As the first Clinical Fellow in the law school's Children's Rights Clinic, Jenny Fee brought practical experience in special education and regional center advocacy as well as experience as a clinical student.
 Now a Supervising Attorney, she works closely with the Clinic's director, Professor Julie Waterstone, and assists in the representation of clients, supervision of law students and development of course curricula.
 She also participates in teaching the clinic seminars and conducting research.